kevinlin/ai-sdlc-playbook/docs/ide-rules/frameworks/README.md

-# Framework Rules
+# Framework IDE Rules

-This directory contains cursor rules specific to different software frameworks and libraries.
+This directory contains IDE rules specific to different software frameworks and libraries.
+These rules are compatible with multiple AI-powered IDEs including Cursor, Kiro, and other similar development environments.

 ## Backend Frameworks